Skip to content

 ini

-• This is the first subtitle: The actual subtitle text displayed.
+• This is the first subtitle line: The actual displayed subtitle text.

-Taking &HAABBGGRR as an example, &HAABBGGRR is a hexadecimal format used to represent colors, including the transparency and the color value itself.
-This format is used to define the color attributes of subtitles, such as PrimaryColour, OutlineColour, and BackColour.
+Taking &HAABBGGRR as an example, &HAABBGGRR is a hexadecimal format used to represent a color, including the color's transparency and the color value itself.
+This format is used to define subtitle color properties, such as PrimaryColour, OutlineColour, and BackColour.

-• AA: Transparency (Alpha channel), representing the transparency of the color.
+• AA: Transparency (Alpha channel), representing the color's transparency.

-The specific byte order is: Alpha (transparency) - Blue (blue) - Green (green) - Red (red).
+The specific byte order is: Alpha (transparency) - Blue - Green - Red.

-If you don't want to use transparency, you can directly ignore the value at the AA position, for example, &HBBGGRR.
+If you do not want to use transparency, you can simply ignore the value in the AA position, e.g., &HBBGGRR is sufficient.

 Transparency and Color Values

 • Fully Transparent: The color is completely transparent, i.e., invisible.
-It is represented as &H00BBGGRR, where the AA part is 00 (fully transparent).
+The representation is &H00BBGGRR, where the AA part is 00 (fully transparent).

 Example: